cloud-infra-engineer/IGA--Identity-Lifecycle-Lab/README.md

    that identity out to the LDAP directory, creating the actual account.
 5. Verified the account appeared correctly in LDAP using an LDAP browser.

+   This demonstrates the core mechanic of automated provisioning

 This demonstrates the core mechanic of automated provisioning: identity data flows one-way from the authoritative HR source, through midPoint's governance and transformation layer, out to the target directory — with no manual account